AuraOne / Resources / AuraOne Open

 What the first workflow looks like

 Open a dataset.
 Browse episodes without loading every video into memory.
 Scrub the synchronized streams.
 Tag a failure.
 Cluster similar failures.
 Run sensor QA.
 Generate an embodiment card.
-Export a reviewed subset to Hugging Face or create a privacy-previewed AuraOne Programs intake packet.
+Export a reviewed subset to Hugging Face or create a privacy-reviewed AuraOne Programs intake export.

 That is the loop robotics teams keep rebuilding internally.